hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 Window rules (both V1 and V2) are **case sensitive**. (e.g. `firefox` ≠
 `Firefox`)

-As of Hyprland v0.46.0, regexes need to fully match the value for the corresponding rules to apply.
+As of Hyprland v0.46.0, regexes need to fully match the window values.
 For example, in the case of `kitty`:

 - `kitty`: OK
 - `^(kitty)$`: OK
 - `tty`: Used to match, now won't.
-Use `.*tty.*` to make it act like before.
+Use `.*tty.*` to make it act like before, but consider rewriting the rule to be more specific.

 {{< /callout >}}